djrenren/blog/_posts/2018-08-01-expansion.md

  - In `debug` or `release` mode, the annotated item is removed
  - In `test` mode, the item is made public so it can be called by the test runner

-This is typically safe because the `#[test]` functions cannot be directly referenced in regular code because it won't compile in any mode where the function is removed.
+This is typically safe because direct references to `#[test]` will cause errors in any mode where the function is removed.

 Enter glob imports.
 Statements like `use my_mod::*` allow us to import an entire namespace into another without naming the specific items.
 We now have